azizultex/gowishcart/IMPLEMENTATION-SUMMARY.md

-# WishCart 7-Table Rebuild - Implementation Complete ✅
+# wishcart 7-Table Rebuild - Implementation Complete ✅

 ## 🎉 Project Status: 100% COMPLETE

 All 25 planned tasks have been successfully completed.
-The WishCart plugin has been completely rebuilt with enterprise-grade architecture.
+The wishcart plugin has been completely rebuilt with enterprise-grade architecture.

 ---